A Thousand and One... Americas

 A Thousand and One...
 Americas (Las mil y una...
 Americas) is a Spanish animated television series produced by BRB Internacional and Televisión Española to celebrate the 5th centenary of Christopher Columbus' voyage to America.

+Plot

 The series focuses on the adventures of Chris, a 10-year-old boy, and his yellowish dog Lon.
 Chris accidentally discovers an old book at the attic which belonged to his grandfather, which he brought with him from his journeys.
-The book makes him and his dog drift through imagination to historical occurrences of different nations which lived in America before it was found by Columbus in 1492.
+The book makes him and his dog time travel through imagination to historical occurrences of different nations which lived in the Americas before their discovery by Columbus in 1492.

+Dubbing

 The series has been dubbed and subtitled in English, Spanish, Serbian, Macedonian, Greek (dubbed only) and Hebrew.

+Music

-The opening and ending songs of the Spanish version were performed by the famous group Mocedades, which reached 2nd place in 1973 Eurovision Song Contest.
+The opening and ending songs of the Spanish version were performed by the famous group Mocedades, which reached 2nd place in the 1973 Eurovision Song Contest.

 Regional releases

-No DVD or VHS releases has ever been made of the series, although the complete show is available (in Spanish) in BRB´s YouTube channel.
+No DVD or VHS releases has ever been made of the series, although the complete show is available (in Spanish) in BRB's YouTube channel.